In this Garmin Vivoactive 4 review we’re diving deep into the ins and outs of this amazing Garmin watch.

 However, when indoors a front-light may be needed.

 The Vivoactive 4 does emit light in darkness, but it requires touchscreen interaction or wrist-flick activation.
-Whenever additional lights are not on, the smartwatch uses very little power.
+Whenever additional lights are not on, the watch uses very little power.

 The always-on display runs 24/7 until your battery dies, which is great for when you’re on the move, exercising, and don’t want to fool with having to press extra buttons.